Addition and intersection of linear time-invariant behaviors: Examples

 $\lambda_{\cap} = \lambda(\mathcal{A} \cap \mathcal{B}) = \lambda(\mathcal{A}) \cap \lambda(\mathcal{B})$.
 The order of $\mathcal{A} \cap \mathcal{B}$ is the number of common poles $n_c$ between $\mathcal{A}$ and $\mathcal{B}$.

-The previous results are summarized in the following lemma. \begin{lemma} Let $\mathcal{A}$ and $\mathcal{B}$ be two scalar autonomous linear time-invariant behaviors with minimal kernel representations $R_a(\sigma), R_b(\sigma)$, defined by the scalar polynomials $R_a(z), R_b(z)$.
+The previous results are summarized in the following lemma. \begin{lemma} Let $\mathcal{A}$ and $\mathcal{B}$ be two scalar autonomous LTI behaviors with minimal kernel representations $R_a(\sigma), R_b(\sigma)$, defined by the scalar polynomials $R_a(z), R_b(z)$.
 The polynomials for the minimal kernel representations $R_+(z)$ of $\mathcal{A} + \mathcal{B}$ and $R_{\cap}(z)$ of $\mathcal{A} \cap \mathcal{B}$ are given by, respectively, the least common multiple and the greatest common divisor of $R_a(z)$ and $R_b(z)$. \end{lemma} \begin{proof} The expression of the trajectories of the sum and intersection systems are given in \eqref{eq:sum} and \eqref{eq:int}, respectively.
 The systems poles of the two starting systems are the exponents $\lambda_{a_i}, \lambda_{b_i}$, which are also roots of the (scalar) polynomials $R_a(z)$ and $R_b(z)$, respectively.
 From \eqref{eq:sum}, we can see that the poles of the sum system are the union of $\lambda_{a_i}$ and $\lambda_{b_i}$, hence the roots of $R_+(z)$ are the union (without repetitions) of the roots of $R_a(z)$ and $R_b(z)$.
-Similarly, from \eqref{eq:int} follows that the roots of $R_{\cap}(z)$ are the intersection of the roots of $R_a(z)$ and $R_b(z)$.
+Similarly, from \eqref{eq:int}, it follows that the roots of $R_{\cap}(z)$ are the intersection of the roots of $R_a(z)$ and $R_b(z)$.
 Since all the poles are simple, the thesis follows. \end{proof} \begin{remark} The result of Lemma \ref{lemma:lcmgcd} can be naturally extended to the case of Multi-Input Multi-Output systems by replacing scalar with matrix polynomials. \end{remark}

 The fact that $\lambda_+$ is the union of the poles of the two systems can also be checked in Matlab.
-Two (random) systems can be generated by the function \textit{drss}, once we fix the number of inputs, outputs and the orders (in the input-output setting, the sum is well-defined only for systems with the same number of inputs and outputs). \begin{small}
+Two (random) systems can be generated (in state-space form) by the function \textit{drss}, once we fix the number of inputs, outputs and the orders (in the input-output setting, the sum is well-defined only for systems with the same number of inputs and outputs). \begin{small}

-\end{small} While the addition of systems can be easily obtained by the sum, to compute the intersection of two systems we should use some suitable algorithm (only algorithms for the common dynamic estimation of scalar autonomous systems exist at the moment).
+\end{small} While the addition of systems can be easily obtained by the sum, the intersection of two systems is not immediate to compute, and we should use some ad hoc algorithms (only algorithms for the common dynamic estimation of scalar autonomous systems exist at the moment).
 Anyway, the Matlab function \textit{intersect} can be called to check the presence of common poles among the poles of the two systems.